AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

 ![Sort timeline entries for an asset](assets/sort_timeline.gif)

-*Figure: Sort timeline entries for an asset*
+*Figure: Sort timeline entries for an asset.*

 >[!NOTE]
 >